 How to Roast Pumpkin Seeds

 Pre-heat your oven to 325 degrees Fahrenheit.
 Place the pumpkin seeds in a medium bowl and coat the seeds thoroughly with olive oil.
-I used about a Tbsp per cup of pumpkin seeds.
+I used about one tablespoon per cup of pumpkin seeds.

 Line a baking sheet with parchment paper.
 Lay one layer of pumpkin seeds on the baking sheet.
-Salt the pumpkin seeds with season salt.
+Salt the pumpkin seeds with Lawry’s season salt.
 Salt as heavily as you would like, I usually use 2 teaspoons per cup.